5 Hacks on How to Sell or Rent Your Home With a Smartphone Camera

 Research shows that the following requirements make the perfect photo-snapping guidelines:

-With this information, you’ll be able to know how you should hold the camera, how close you’d need to be for a good shot, and also how to format the photos between your smartphone’s gallery and upload them to the seller page.
+You’ll know how to hold the camera and how close you need to stand for a clean shot.
+You’ll also know how to format your photos and upload them from your phone to your seller page.

 #2: LOW SUNLIGHT IS YOUR FRIEND